dilipnukala3/Calculator/README.md

-# Python random math quiz
+# Random math quiz generator using randint in python